HuidaeCho/covid-19/README.md

 ## Disclaimer

-Data that `fetch_data.py` collects from various data sources is copyrighted by its orignal owners.
+Data that `fetch_data.py` collects from various data sources is copyrighted by its original owners.
 Post-processing of the data by the script may introduce errors and the author is not responsible for any damages caused by using the processed data and the web map.

 ## License